UARF

 Primary Investigator (PI)

 I-Corps grants must go through a university.
 The PI is the faculty member who is authorized to receive the grant on behalf of the university.
-The TL may be another graduate student or postdoc from the faculty member’s lab.
+Most PIs also serve in the role of TL.
 In I-Corps, the TL supports the EL and attends all cohort meetings.
-The TL should expect to spend approximately 15 hours per week on this project during the 7-week program (kickoff and finale weeks may require more than 15 hours).

 Eligibility For I-Corps Teams